-In other words, if the jury determines that the defendant or defendants together are slightly more than 50% responsible, then the plaintiff will recover something.
-But the plaintiff is even 50% or more at fault, he or she is entitled to nothing, no matter how serious the injury.
+In other words, if the jury determines that the defendant or defendants together are 50% responsible for the plaintiff’s injuries, then the plaintiff will recover something.
+But if the plaintiff is more than 50% at fault, he or she is entitled to nothing, no matter how serious the injury.

 If the jury determines that the plaintiff is entitled to recover, the jury will return two verdicts:

 - A regular verdict indicating the plaintiff’s total damages (without taking into account the plaintiff’s fault); and

 - A special verdict indicating the percentage of negligence attributable to each party.